Skip to main content

 Makefile targets

-All test-related targets accept VALGRIND=1 argument, which makes the tests to be run under valgrind.
+All test-related targets accept the VALGRIND=1 argument, which runs the tests under valgrind.
 Valgrind makes tests about ~100 times slower but catches uninitialized memory access.
-Another positive side-effect of Valgrind's super slow test runs is completely different timings, which can spot various types of errors.
+Another positive side-effect of Valgrind's super-slow test runs is the altered timing, which can expose various types of concurrency errors.

 • regresscheck -- run SQL-tests (see below).